carbon-language/carbon-lang/docs/design/variadics.md

 sometimes be run in reverse (particularly during deduction).

 Expressions that are reduced by these rules must be well-shaped (and the reduced form will likewise be well-shaped), but need not be well-typed.
+This enables us to apply these reductions while determining whether an expression is well-typed, as in the case of typing an expression that contains a pack literal or arity coercion, above.

 _Empty pack removal:_ `...⟬⟭` reduces to the empty string.